mxlisandro/unit-3-algorithms/README.md

 an object, string length, or whatever) grows towards infinity, so you can get rid of constant factors and additive terms with smaller orders of growth.
 We only want to keep the term that will dominate the function as input-size grows.
-For example, we say 5n + 2 is in O(n) because the coefficient and constant become negligible when n is large.
+For example, we say 5n + 2 is O(n) because the coefficient and constant become negligible when n is large.

 ### Recursion